Drassil/nestjs-yalc/docs/api-creation.md

-# Endpoint Creation with AgGrid system
+# API Creation with AgGrid system

-This project is backed by NestJS therefore the creation of a REST endpoint and a GraphQL one can be generally done by following the NestJS documentation creating the providers and injecting them into the related app (this is also explained in our legacy endpoint creation guide).
+This project is backed by NestJS therefore the creation of a REST endpoint and GraphQL operations can be generally done by following the NestJS documentation creating the providers and injecting them into the related app (this is also explained in our legacy endpoint creation guide).
 Generally speaking, a CRUD endpoint is always composed by the following components:

 - Resolver (GraphQL API layer)